-The DPW Office of Communications and Strategic Alliances educates residents and businesses on proper trash disposal and advertises DPW's services.
-This office provides useful information through the DPW website, social media, the annual DPW calendar, and informational brochures and flyers.
-In 2012, DPW created several community liaison positions to provide regular outreach to community groups and non-profits through educational presentations, participation in public meetings and cultural events, and working with local schools.
-Community Liaisons are assigned by City Council District so they get to know the community leaders, the residents, and the unique issues in the assigned area.
+DPW's Office of Communications and Office of Strategic Alliances educate residents and businesses on proper trash disposal and advertises DPW's services.
+These offices provide useful information through the DPW website, social media, the annual DPW calendar, and informational brochures and flyers.
+In 2012, DPW created several positions for community liaisons to provide regular outreach to community groups and non-profits through educational presentations, to participate in public meetings and cultural events, and to work with local schools.
+Community Liaisons are assigned by City Council District, so they get to know the community leaders, the residents, and the unique issues in the assigned area.